INTERACT-tud-amr/dinova_utils/README.md

 #### Published Topics
 * **`~static_objects`** ([derived_object_msg/ObjectArray])

-    The topic stacks the information of all the static objects and published them at once.
+    The topic stacks the information of all the static objects
+* **`~dynamic_objects`** ([derived_object_msg/ObjectArray])

+    The topic stacks the information of all the other/dynamic objects

 * **`~objects`** ([derived_object_msg/ObjectArray])

-    The topic stacks the information of all the other objects and published them at once.
+    The topic stacks the information of all objects and published them at once.
+This topic is mainly used as input topic of the nodes of `objects_visualization`

 <!-- kinova_cmd_topic -->